How to Avoid Fighting Rust Borrow Checker

 - Manage memory based on arenas.

 Some may think that using handle/ID is "just a nasty workaround caused by borow checker".
 However, in GC languages, using ID to refer to object is also common, as reference cannot be saved to database or sent via network.
-5
+6

-One kind of arena is slotmap:
+One kind of arena is slotmap.
+It's generational arena.

-- Although memory safe, it still has the equivalent of "use-after-free": using a handle of an already-removed object cannot get element from the slotmap 6.
+Although memory safe, it still has the equivalent of "use-after-free": using a handle of an already-removed object cannot get element from the slotmap 7.
 Each get element operation may fail.

-Other map structure, like HashMap or TreeMap can also be arenas.
+- Other map structure, like

-If no element can be removed from arena, then a Vec can also be an areana.
+HashMaporTreeMapcan also be arenas. - If no element can be removed from arena, then a

 The important things about arena: